Last Updated on

 The Smart Technology in Bill Gates’ Home

 There’s no shortage of noteworthy items in the Gates house, from a massive gym to a separate pool building.
-As self-confessed tech geeks, though, we’re most interest in his smart technology.
+As self-confessed tech geeks, though, we’re most interested in his smart technology.

 Control That Moves With You